shiprajain14/kafka101/Lab01/README.md

 	OK
 	```

-For more information about using the Event Streams CLI Plugin, see [Lab05](../Lab05/README.md).
+For additional information of using the Event Streams CLI Plugin is available in s[Lab05](../Lab05/README.md).